timo/zasim/docs/tutorial/coding_simple_ca.rst

 older values directly below.

-The Game of Life - 2d CAs
+The Game of Life - 2d CA
 -------------------------

 Although the `ElementarySimulator` supports 2d configurations as well, the